Memory and Performance Overhead of Smart Pointers

 I want to draw a few interesting conclusions from the table.

 1. Optimization matters.
-In the case of std::make_shared_ptr the program with maximum optimizations is almost 10 times faster.
-But these observations holds also for the other smart pointers.
+In the case of std::make_shared_ptr, the program with maximum optimizations is almost ten times faster.
+But these observations also hold for the other smart pointers.
 The optimized program is about 2 to 3 times faster.
 Interestingly, this observation will not hold for new and delete.

-2. std::unique_ptr, std::make_unique, and with small deviations std::make_shared are in the same performance range as new and delete.
+2. std::unique_ptr, std::make_unique, and with minor deviations, std::make_shared are in the same performance range as new and delete.

-3. You should not use std::shared_ptr and std::make_shared without optimization. std::shared_ptr is even with optimization about two times slower than new and delete.
+3. You should not use std::shared_ptr and std::make_shared without optimization. std::shared_ptr is about two times slower than new and deletes even with optimization.

 My conclusion

 • std::unique_ptr has no memory or performance overhead compared to the explicit usage of new and delete.
-That is very great because std::unique_ptr offers a great benefit by automatically managing the lifetime of its resource without any additional cost.
+That is great because std::unique_ptr offers an excellent benefit by automatically managing the lifetime of its resource without any additional cost.

 Now I can repeat myself.
 There are only a few reasons in modern C++ justifying the memory management with new and delete.